-Many aspiring (and experienced) photographers dream of making their hobby into a full-time profession.
+Many aspiring (and seasoned) photographers dream of making their hobby into a full-time profession.
 Who doesn’t want to make a sufficient living from traveling the world and taking pictures?

 But what does it take to turn pro?
-Is it really as luxurious as it sounds?
-I’ve talked with 5 industry leading full-time photographers and asked them to share their best advice on turning pro.
+Is it really as perfect as it sounds?
+I’ve talked with 5 industry-leading full-time photographers and asked them to share their best advice on turning pro.

 Mark Metternich is a well-known name amongst most landscape photographers.
 With more than 10 years experience as a full-time professional, he certainly knows what it requires.